Don't just dream it, do it!

 Four Maasai wearing traditional colorful red and blue shukas stand next to a woman posing for the photo in Maasai Mara National Reserve

-From left: Padar Island, Egypt, San Juan Del Sur, Narok, Sumatra, Formentara
+From top left: Padar Island, Egypt, San Juan Del Sur, Narok, Sumatra, Formentara

 Cinque Terre sunset view